Chapter 11

 "So, it is true!!"
 She whispered ecstatic.
 "I can talk with you if I take the Jedi pendant in my hand, whisper your name or concentrate myself on you."

 'Yes, you surely can, Liane!
 We can talk and you can ask me for help through the Force whenever you want.
 How did you know this?'
-Luke said, smiling at her.
+Luke said smiling at her.

 'Liane, your knowledge is incredible.
 Yes, you can use the Force through the Jedi-pendant, because the Force is strongly affecting you.
 Promise me, that you will use the power of the pendant as much as you need it.'
 Luke urged her.